flaf/miscellaneous/puppet/modules/httpproxy/README.md

 The string `keyserver_fqdn` allows to set the server name of the vhost which provides the keyserver service which is a basic HTTP server.
+The default value of this parameter is `"keyserver.${::domain}"`.
 To retrieve a PGP key installed on the keyserver, you can laucnhed:

 ```sh
 # Where "keyserver.domain.tld" is the value of the puppet